-As at the date hereof, Mr. Carley sits on the board of directors of one other reporting issuer.
-Mr. Knowles sat on the board of directors of one other reporting issuer until July 2018.
+As at the date hereof, Mr. Brace sits of on the board of directors of one publicly-listed company in the United States.
 Details of the other issuers are set forth under section "Matters to be Acted Upon at the Meeting - Election of Directors".